bhadreshpsavani/JavaScriptNotes/readme.md

 ### Q/A:

 1. Which of these problems is React least suited to address?

--Slow initial page loads leading to a high bounce rate.
+- Slow initial page loads leading to a high bounce rate.

 2. statements is true about React?
 - Components are similar to functions in Javascript, and can be written as functions.